mub2332/FIT-Honors-Monash/reports/design-tech-report.md

 - ### Why would we use or not use SOA?
 - ##### Situtaions that are suitable for SOA
+    - When services are expected to be run and maintained independently [11]
     - When services are expected to be reused, to increase productivity [11]
 - ##### Situations that are not suitable for SOA
+    - When the software is expected to be simple.
+[11]
+    - When there is no stable connection.
+[11]

 ## Essential Components of an SOA Architecture